 - Gather all the ingredients.

-- Cut the tomatoes into wedges and cut each wedge into 2-3 pieces (depending on the size of the tomato).
+- Cut 2 tomatoes into wedges and cut each wedge into 2–3 pieces (depending on the size of the tomato).

-- Remove the stem end of myoga ginger and slice it diagonally into thin pieces.
+- Remove the stem end of 2 myoga ginger and slice it diagonally into thin pieces.
 If you are using regular ginger, cut the 2 thin slices into julienned strips and soak in water for 5 minutes.
-This will help remove a strong gingery taste.
+This will help remove the strong gingery taste.

 - Put the tomatoes and myoga in a medium bowl.
-Add 1 Tbsp sesame oil, 1 tsp rice vinegar, 1 tsp soy sauce, and ½ tsp sugar.
+Add 1 Tbsp toasted sesame oil, 1 tsp rice vinegar (unseasoned), 1 tsp soy sauce, and ½ tsp sugar.

-- Add 1 tsp sesame seeds and toss all together to coat with the dressing.
-It is more refreshing when it’s chilled for at least 15-30 minutes before serving.
+- Add 1 tsp toasted white sesame seeds and toss all together to coat with the dressing.
+It is more refreshing when it’s chilled for at least 15–30 minutes before serving.

-- Serve the tomato salad individually or in a large serving bowl.
+- Serve the Tomato Myoga Salad individually or in a large serving bowl.
 Enjoy!